I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi-createcomputeshader.md

 ## -remarks
 <p>The driver can pass E_OUTOFMEMORY (if the driver runs out of memory) or D3DDDIERR_DEVICEREMOVED (if the device is removed) in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function.
 The Direct3D runtime determines that any other errors are critical.
 If the driver passes any errors, which includes D3DDDIERR_DEVICEREMOVED, the Direct3D runtime determines that the handle is invalid; therefore, the runtime does not call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroyshader.md">DestroyShader</a> function to destroy the handle that the <i>hShader</i> parameter specifies.</p>

-<p>The driver can pass E_OUTOFMEMORY (if the driver runs out of memory) or D3DDDIERR_DEVICEREMOVED (if the device is removed) in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function.
-The Direct3D runtime determines that any other errors are critical.
-If the driver passes any errors, which includes D3DDDIERR_DEVICEREMOVED, the Direct3D runtime determines that the handle is invalid; therefore, the runtime does not call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroyshader.md">DestroyShader</a> function to destroy the handle that the <i>hShader</i> parameter specifies.</p>

 ## -requirements
 <table>
 <tr>